Tibet Vista: A Social Responsible Tour Organizer

 Video showing our clients picking up the trash at EBC

-※ In some remote trekking areas, we tend to dine and stay in restaurants or hostels run by local Tibetan nomads or villagers, or in some cases even stay in the families of locals.
-In this way, we could benefit locals with low income by buying their food or staying in their families.
+In some remote trekking areas, we tend to dine and stay in restaurants or hostels run by local Tibetans, or even stay in the house of theirs if it’s convenient for them.
+We benefit locals with low income by paying food and accommodations in this way.

 During the tragic Nepalese earthquake on 25 April 2015, we raised 5,320 USD to Lion Club in Nepal, we are glad that this donation leads to a building of a new school in a mountainous area in Nepal.

 In the hope of providing in-depth travel experience to tourists and benefiting Tibetan people in a respectful way in the meantime, we will keep working and do more for this amazing and miraculous land as well as people living on this land.